Skip to main content Skip to footer

 "One of my weaknesses is that I occasionally have to compromise on time for quality and perfection."

-Example 3: The One Who Focuses On Quantity Not Quality
+Example 3: The One Who Focuses On Quantity, Not Quality

 "I feel I am not very detail-oriented.
-I'm a person that wants to accomplish as much as possible.
+I'm a person who wants to accomplish as much as possible.
 I realise this negatively affects Quality and therefore I'm trying hard to find a balance between Quality and Quantity."

 Example 4: The One Who Likes To Do It Alone

-"At times, even when I need help, I try to solve my own problems instead of asking a co-worker who might know the answer.
-This would save me a greater amount of time and I would be more efficient.
+"At times, even when I need help, I try to solve my problems instead of asking a co-worker who might know the answer.
+This would save me a greater amount of time, and I would be more efficient.
 I'm working on understanding and knowing when it would be beneficial to ask for help."

 Example 5: The Impatient One

 "I believe one of my weaknesses is my impatience.
-Whenever I work in a team and any of the team members do not perform up to my expectation, I tend to get extremely impatient and annoyed.
+Whenever I work in a team and any of the team members does not perform up to my expectations, I tend to get extremely impatient and annoyed.
 I do understand if they're working hard and if their sales portion is difficult, but there are occasions when a person can't do an assignment due to incompetence and laziness.
 I'm trying to work on this weakness by explaining things to some people in greater detail and encouraging 'lazier' individuals by reminding them of deadlines."

 Example 6: The Not So Organised One